 I started this blog five years ago, in January 2013.
 At the time, I lived in Bloomington, Indiana and was in the middle of my fifth year of grad school.
 I had started working on a new project with a new advisor in my fourth year – not exactly a highly recommended approach to finishing a Ph.D. – and I wanted a place to write about what I was working on.
 I hadn’t managed to get any papers about my project accepted yet, but they couldn’t stop me from blogging, dammit.

 At first, I wrote lots of posts about my dissertation work.
-I eventually managed to publish, graduate, and get a job, and since then, I’ve continued to use this blog to write about whatever I’m thinking or learning about: distributed computing, domain-specific languages, verification, machine learning, and lots of other things.
+I eventually managed to publish, graduate, and get a job, and since then, I’ve continued to use this blog to write about whatever I’m thinking or learning about: distributed computing, domain-specific languages, machine learning, and lots of other things.
 I’ve also advertised conferences and workshops that I’ve been involved with; told debugging stories; and dispensed advice.
 Inevitably, the personal and the professional intersect.

 This blog doesn’t have anywhere near the huge following of folks like Dan Luu or Julia Evans, but I’ve been fortunate to have picked up a few readers who enjoy it and who I hear from often.
 I think that part of the blog’s success comes from the fact that I make myself post regularly.
 I committed to writing two posts a month when I started the blog, and although that means that some of the posts end up being “filler”, I think the benefits outweigh the drawbacks.
 Having the end of the month looming is often the nudge that I need to finally finish and post things that otherwise would have lingered unpublished for a long time.